|

 It will take take shape over the next three years.
 In March 2008 I was awarded a Canada Council for the Arts grant as a Mid-Career

-Barker VC, was released in April 2007 by John Wiley & Sons Canada in a special 10th anniversary edition revised and redesigned
+was released in April 2007 by John Wiley & Sons Canada in a special 10th anniversary edition revised and redesigned with

 Barker VC - The Life, Death & Legend of Canada's Most Decorated War Hero - ISBN-0-470-83967-8 - was one of The Globe